lolszewski/easydip/README.md

+This is one of the projects that was created in education purposes (I'm currently .net developer and trying to migrate into java :)).

 EasyDip is simple way for supporting DIP (Dependency inversion principle, Dependency injection).
 It has been implemented with decorator pattern approach.